dbquayle/Test-240717/doc/ARCH.md

 via triggers.
 For sake of simplicity, and because we wish to limit certain intersections within our dataset for parallel processing, we will poll a view on a periodic basis.

+The scheduling view is implemented in the stored procedure `summary.get_pending(int)` -- the argument taken in the procedure is the number of items on the queue to return to avoid discarding vast quantities of data.
+The orchestration scheduler maintains a persistent connection to the database and polls it by calling that procedure on a periodic basis, like every 2-5 seconds as available execution slots become available.

+## External Adapter Layer

+As stated before, this is implemented either as a library or a service.
+If implemented as a service, it would have to be on an internal network that is restricted to be callable only from the IPs of the Orchestration Layer.
+Each component here provides a common interface.
+Bank and account-specific parameters can be stored in JSON in the database tables for bank and accounts as necessary.
+See the table definitions in the ddl directory for the details.